Jeff Mathews: Early life

-Jeff Mathews was born August 25, 1991 in Camarillo, California, the son of Shellie and Jeff Mathews.
+Jeff Mathews was born August 25, 1991, in Camarillo, California, the son of Shellie and Jeff Mathews.
 His parents divorced when he was young and Mathews was raised by his father in Colorado, and California, with his mother and older sister living in Florida.
 Mathews' sister Katie was paralyzed in an automobile accident in May 2006 when the car in which she was a passenger flipped when the driver swerved abruptly to avoid missing a freeway exit.
 By 2013, she was living in Texas and working as a motivational speaker, focusing on the issue of the dangers of distracted driving.

-He attended Adolfo Camarillo High School (ACHS), a public school in Camarillo, California.
+He attended Adolfo Camarillo High School (ACHS), a public school in Camarillo.
 During his high school football career, Mathews led the ACHS Scorpions' junior varsity football team to a 9–1 record in the 2007 season.
 Promoted to starting quarterback of the varsity team for the 2008 and 2009 campaigns, Mathews passed for 49 touchdowns and nearly 5,000 yards, against 18 interceptions, averaging over 227 yards per game in the air.
 Mathews was named Ventura County Player of the Year as a Senior in honor of his accomplishments.

 A two-sport athlete, the 6'4" Mathews also started at forward on the ACHS varsity basketball team, wearing jersey #23 for head coach Mike Prewitt.
 Although he dreamed of starting at quarterback for the University of Notre Dame, Mathews was not offered a scholarship by any Football Bowl Subdivision (Division I-A) university.